-In 1954, the UN General Assembly recommended that November 20th be observed worldwide as Universal Children’s Day, November 20th was chosen because it was on November 20, 1959 that the UN General Assembly adopted the Declaration of the Rights of the Child and the Convention on the Rights of the Child was adopted on November 20, 1989.
+In 1954, the UN General Assembly recommended that November 20th be observed worldwide as Universal Children’s Day.
+November 20th was chosen because it was on November 20th that the UN General Assembly adopted the Declaration of the Rights of the Child (1959) and the Convention on the Rights of the Child (1989).

 Universal Children’s Day is a day of fraternity and understanding among children all over the world.
 It is also a day to devote activity to promoting the welfare of the children of the world.

-At least half of the Millenium Development Goals are related to girls and women.
-UNICEF estimates that 31 million girls worldwide miss out on primary education.
-Sometimes girls lack transportation to get to school or live in areas so remote that no school is nearby or no full-time teaches available.
-Innovative solutions are addressing these challenges.
+Millions of the world’s children live in extreme poverty and with constant hunger.
+Many are at risk for major diseases, and lack access to public education, especially if they are girls.
+For example, 31 million girls worldwide miss out on primary education because they lack transportation to get to school or live in areas so remote that no school is nearby or no full-time teaches available.

 Consider the welfare of your children and the children in your community.
 Consider also the impact of your actions on the world’s children.
 What can you do to help those less fortunate than yourself?
 What can you do to enhance the well-being of your own children?
 Here are some ideas.

-Be kind and loving to your partner and to your children.
+- Be kind and loving to your children.

 - Appreciate your privilege if you have it, and please ask for help if you don’t.